sindresorhus/hasha/readme.md

 Buffer you want to hash.

 While strings are supported you should prefer buffers as they're faster to hash.
+Though if you already have a string you should not convert it to a buffer.

 ### hasha.stream([options])